Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/FM_Report.md

 ## Introduction

-The main principle of this experiment is using the formula of linear voltage-frequency convertor to calculated frequency conversion factor $\alpha$:
+Frequency Modulation (FM) is one form of angle modulation, in which the frequency (angle) of the carrier wave is varied according to the base-band signal while the amplitude of carrier wave maintain constant[1].The main principle of this FM experiment is using the formula of linear voltage-frequency convertor to calculated frequency conversion factor $\alpha$:
 $$
 \alpha = \frac{\Delta f_{OUT}}{\Delta V_{IN}}\tag{1}
 $$
-with the modulation index $\beta$ [1] calculated by:
+with the modulation index $\beta$ [2] calculated by:
 $$
 \beta = \frac{\Delta f}{f_m}\tag{2}
 $$
-then measuring the narrow-band FM, wide-band FM properties and frequency response of FSK to validate the result.
+then measuring the narrow-band FM, wide-band FM properties to validate the result.

+Frequency Shift Keying (FSK) is a special case of the construction of orthogonal signals, in which the messages are transmitted by signals that differ in frequency[3].

+One method to demodulate the FM signal is using slope-detector and ratio-detector, the properties can be verified by observing frequency response graphs.

-With this theory, this experiment mainly aimed at determining frequency conversion factor $\alpha$, using this value to verify the frequency spectrum of suppressed carrier FM, NBFM and WBFM, calculating and comparing the total power and band-limit power of FM, finally discovering the difference type of slope detector and ratio detector.
+With these theories, this experiment mainly aimed at determining frequency conversion factor $\alpha$, using this value to verify the frequency spectrum of suppressed carrier FM, NBFM and WBFM, calculating and comparing the total power and band-limit power of FM, finally discovering the difference type of slope detector and ratio detector.
 To achieve the aims above, the tasks have been done as below:

 - Determine the $\alpha$ using equation (1).